chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I leave the domain field empty
 And I enter valid selectors
 And I click "Save Domain" button
-Then I should see an error message
+Then I should see modal dialog "Please fill all fields" with OK button When I click "OK"
+Then the dialog should close
 And the domain should not be saved
 ```